-We obtained the information in this prospectus about the LNG industry from several independent outside sources, including: the Energy Information Administration, or EIA, an independent statistical and analytical agency within the U.S. Department of Energy; Groupe International des Importateurs de Gaz Naturel Liquéfié, or GIIGNL, an industry organization representing LNG importers; the BP Statistical Review of World Energy, June 2006; and the FERC.
+We obtained the information in this prospectus about the LNG industry from several independent outside sources, including: the Energy Information Administration, or EIA, an independent statistical and analytical agency within the U.S. Department of Energy; Groupe International des Importateurs de Gaz Naturel Liquéfié, or GIIGNL, an industry organization representing LNG importers; the BP Statistical Review of World Energy, June 2006; Wood Mackenzie Limited, a consulting company; and the FERC.
 Much of the most recent government data available regarding the LNG industry is for 2004 and 2005.
-Although we believe that these independent sources are reliable as of their respective dates, the information contained in them has not been independently verified.
-As a result, you should be aware that the market and industry data contained in this prospectus, and beliefs and estimates based on such data, may not be reliable.

 LNG is an effective means to transport natural gas from remote areas to demand centers.
 In 2005, natural gas satisfied more than 23% of worldwide, and 25% of North American, primary energy consumption according to the 2006 BP Statistical Review.
-The EIA expects global demand for natural gas to grow by 2.4% per year, on average, from 2003 to 2030.
-Natural gas has an advantage over other primary energy sources such as oil and coal because it is a clean burning fuel and, therefore, more environmentally friendly.
+The EIA expects global demand for natural gas to grow by 0.7% per year, on average, from 2005 to 2030.
+This growth has been driven by economic growth, the clean-burning nature of natural gas and the widespread applicability of natural gas as a fuel source.
+Furthermore, according to the EIA, demand for natural gas has increased at a faster rate than supply since 2004 and is forecast to continue doing so through 2030.
 Substantial natural gas reserves are located in countries that have low energy consumption and are far from major energy demand centers.
 Natural gas supplies close to some major consuming markets are facing declining production.
 To transport natural gas effectively from remote locations to major energy demand centers, natural gas is liquefied to condense its volume and permit efficient transportation by sea.
 Liquefying natural gas is, therefore, becoming an increasingly significant alternative for distributing natural gas produced in remote areas to key centers of natural gas consumption.

 Global LNG export capability is expanding.
+LNG provides a cost-effective means for transporting natural gas overseas by supercooling it to a liquid form, which reduces its volume to approximately 1/600th of its volume in a gaseous state.
 The EIA reports that between 1995 and 2005, annual LNG exports increased by an 8% compound annual growth rate, from 9 Bcf/d to 19 Bcf/d, as a result of increasing worldwide energy demand and achievement of economies of scale in liquefaction, shipping and regasification.
 Historically, the LNG trade was led by large utilities in Europe, Japan, South Korea and Taiwan, which lack adequate indigenous supplies of natural gas.
 LNG export facilities in Algeria, Indonesia, Malaysia, Australia and Alaska served these markets.
 Today, European utilities seek to diversify their supply sources to meet peak winter demand, and North American producers seek to support growing demand.
-This has encouraged more liquefaction development globally, including in the Americas (Trinidad, Venezuela and Peru), Africa (Egypt, Algeria, Nigeria, Equatorial Guinea, Angola and Libya), the Middle East (Qatar, Oman and Iran), Asia (Indonesia, Malaysia and Papua New Guinea), Australia and Russia
+This has encouraged more liquefaction development globally, including in the Americas (Trinidad, Venezuela and Peru), Africa (Egypt, Algeria, Nigeria, Equatorial Guinea, Angola and Libya), the Middle East (Qatar, Oman and Iran), Asia (Indonesia, Malaysia and Papua New Guinea), Australia and Russia.